 The Staff Guidance Memorandum was not developed in accordance with state rulemaking requirements, so it cannot be binding on the regional water boards on its own.
 And while AGUA quoted it at length, it did not rely on any unique provisions of the Staff Guidance Memorandum for any of its holdings or conclusions.
 Further, certain portions of the Staff Guidance Memorandum were taken directly from the federal antidegradation regulations applicable only to point source discharges.
-Nonetheless, we agree with petitioners that any additional social or economic costs to impacted communities associated with degradation of high quality water from discharges of manure must also be considered in a maximum benefit analysis.
-On remand, the Central Valley Water Board’s maximum benefit findings in the interim and final revised dairy general waste discharge requirements must be based on a more robust analysis by addressing any additional economic and social costs associated with the discharges of dairy manure to high quality waters.
+Nonetheless, we agree with petitioners that social and economic costs to impacted communities associated with degradation of high quality water from discharges of manure must also be considered in a maximum benefit analysis.
+On remand, the Central Valley Water Board’s maximum benefit findings must be supported by a more meaningful, programmatic analysis of readily available information and data.
+This evaluation should be a generalized, high-level review consistent with the revised waste discharge requirements’ corresponding programmatic environmental analysis, rather than an exhaustive, site-specific review.
+To achieve this, the Central Valley Water Board must address the additional economic and social costs associated with the discharges of dairy manure to high quality waters, using information already in its possession or provided to it.
 Doing so prevents the dairy industry’s potential avoided manure management costs associated with allowing groundwater degradation from being evaluated in isolation from the significant costs borne by the community reliant on groundwater for drinking water supplies.
-We describe the range of relevant economic and social costs at Section III.D of this order.
+We describe the range of relevant economic and social costs at Section III.E of this order.
+While this direction is given specifically to the Central Valley Water Board, our interpretation of what is required to apply the Antidegradation Policy generally applies to all other regional water boards when evaluating whether a lowering of high quality water is to the maximum benefit to the people of the state.